-If you’re a diehard AdWords campaign manager like me, then you’re always searching for an edge you can use to raise your rates of return.
+If you’re a diehard Google Ads campaign manager like me, then you’re always searching for an edge you can use to raise your rates of return.
 I have found dozens of different ways to do this over the years (by looking at literally hundreds of different campaigns), and today I would like to share five of the most commonly missed techniques and features, as a contribution back to the community.

-While the most substantial way to increase your campaign’s ROI still involves increasing your account’s overall average keyword quality score (as quality score and cost per lead metrics are directly correlated), your level of success in AdWords is heavily reliant on whether or not you have first acquired all the proper ingredients to create an overall bigger pie for yourself.
+While the most substantial way to increase your campaign’s ROI still involves increasing your account’s overall average keyword quality score (as quality score and cost per lead metrics are directly correlated), your level of success in Google Ads is heavily reliant on whether or not you have first acquired all the proper ingredients to create an overall bigger pie for yourself.

 1. Target Consumers by Income Level